jgm/gitit/README.markdown

 Adding support for math
 -----------------------

-Gitit is designed to work with [jsMath][] to display LaTeX math in HTML.
-Download `jsMath` and `jsMath Image Fonts` from the [jsMath download page][].
-You'll have two `.zip` archives.
-Unzip them both in the `static/js` directory (a new subdirectory, `jsMath`, will be created).
-You can test to see if math is working properly by clicking "help" on the top navigation bar and looking for the math example (the quadratic formula).
-Note that if you copied the `jsMath` directory into `static` *after* starting gitit, you will have to restart gitit for the change to be noticed.
-Gitit checks for the existence of the jsMath files when it starts, and will not include links to them unless they exist.

 To write math on a markdown-formatted wiki page, just enclose it in dollar signs, as in LaTeX: